 It’s a lot easier for me because I don’t have a wife or kids, but if you do, it’ll be really tough on them.

 You’ll have job security

-The best part about having a 9 to 5 job is stable income.
-For most my entrepreneurial career I didn’t have stable income, which made things extremely difficult.
+The best part about having a 9-to-5 job is stable income.
+For most of my entrepreneurial career, I didn’t have stable income, which made things extremely difficult.

-I lived with my parents until I was 23 years old.
+I lived with my parents until I was 23.
 You might make fun of it, but it allowed me to reinvest every dollar I made back into my business, which helped me get to where I am today.

 You’ll have a simple life

 If you start a business and it does well, you will have financial security.
 However, you’ll find yourself not being able to spend the money you’re making because you’re too busy working.

 And yes, you can try to hire someone to replace you so that you can just sit back and cash checks, but it is really hard to find someone that can do as good of a job as you can.